bbauska/JS-Notes4Pros/README.md

     console.log(json);
   });
 </pre>
-<p>The resolved value is a <a href="https://fetch.spec.whatwg.org/#response-class">
+<p>The resolved value is a <a href="https://fetch.spec.whatwg.org/#response-class"
-Response</a> Object.
-This Object contains the body of the response, as well as its status and headers.</p>
+target="_blank" rel="noopener noreferrer">Response</a> Object.
+This Object contains
+the body of the response, as well as its status and headers.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch55-6">Section 55.6: Using Fetch to Display Questions from the Stack Overflow API</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->